Running an eCommerce brand requires choosing how attention comes to you. And attention, more than products, is what drives sustainable growth.

 How It Works for eCommerce Brands

 - Google Shopping Ads: List your products directly in Google search results when people search with buying intent.
-This captures customers who are already ready to compare and purchase.
+This captures potential customers who are already ready to compare and purchase.
+It’s one of the most conversion-focused outbound marketing methods available because it intercepts buyers at the point of decision.

 - Display Advertising: Show banner ads across websites your target audience visits.
 This increases your brand visibility.